Jeppe Linnet background

 Research and teaching

-While employed as PhD and post doc, I was teaching consumption theory and research methodology at Department of Marketing and Management, University of Southern Denmark.
-(Danish CV: Linnet CV juni 18)
+While doing PhD and post doc research, I taught consumption theory and research methodology at Department of Marketing and Management, University of Southern Denmark.

 I have published original research in leading academic journals, on how to analyze the contexts of everyday consumption, on hygge and Nordic values, hygge and urban café culture, and on social change in Eastern Europe.
 My 2011 article on context with Professor Søren Askegaard of SDU is heavily cited within academic research on consumer culture and marketing.

 Besides consulting, I can be booked to deliver talks on issues around consumption, markets, culture and everyday life in Denmark, including the phenomenon of hygge.
-I am a dedicated speaker who reaches out to the audience.
-I take pride in explaining the workings and interrelations of culture, morality, technology and market, doing so in a way that is comprehensible and thought provoking, also to a lay audience.
+See examples here.